From Alfonz Juck

 MONACO (MON): Renaud Lavillenie would be satisfied with 590+ result on Friday.
 "I can jump now from 20 steps approach, my shape is growing in right time."

-MONACO (MON): World record holder Kendra Harrison is ready for a fast time on Friday.
+MONACO (MON): World record holder Kendra Harrison is ready for a fast time.
 "I know the track is fast, lets try for a top time."

 Smerdova wins girls walk